 - 8.14.1 The Ethics Commission has been established by Council for the purpose set out in Regulation 8.14.8. - 8.14.2 Regulation 8.2 does not apply to the appointment or removal of members of the Commission.
-Council shall appoint the members of the Commission on the nomination of the Executive Committee.
+Council shall appoint the members of the Commission on the nomination of the Board.
 There shall be at least seven members of the Commission, including at least two members of the Constitution Committee.
-Council shall appoint the Chairman and Vice-Chairman of the Commission on the nomination of the Executive Committee. - 8.14.3 Notwithstanding Regulation 8.2, a member of the Commission may be removed by Council. - 8.14.4 A member of the Commission may also be a member of the Review Board, but shall not hear any appeal to the Review Board from a decision of the Disciplinary Commission arising from an investigation carried out by the Ethics Commission. - 8.14.5 Not used.
+Council shall appoint the Chairman and Vice-Chairman of the Commission on the nomination of the Board. - 8.14.3 Notwithstanding Regulation 8.2, a member of the Commission may be removed by Council. - 8.14.4 A member of the Commission shall not hear any case before the Judicial Board concerning an investigation carried out by the Ethics Commission. - 8.14.5 Not used.

-- 8.14.6 The Commission shall report to the Executive Committee, except where any issue or report concerns a member of the Executive Committee, in which case the Commission shall report to Council. - 8.14.7 The Commission may adopt its own rules of procedure to govern its meetings and operations. - 8.14.8 The Commission shall: - (a) promote ethical behaviour within ISAF and the sport of sailing generally; - (b) keep the ISAF Code of Ethics under review and propose any amendments it may consider necessary; - (c) carry out investigations into complaints submitted under the ISAF Code of Ethics and make reports to the Executive Committee (or Council if a report concerns a member of the Executive Committee);
+8.14.6 The Commission shall report to the Board, except where any issue or report concerns a member of the Board, in which case the Commission shall report to Council.

-- (d) advise ISAF and its members on the proper application of the Code of Ethics (including by issuing guidance); and - (e) provide confidential guidance on request concerning a questions of ethics.
+- 8.14.7 The Commission may adopt its own rules of procedure to govern its meetings and operations. - 8.14.8 The Commission shall: - (a) promote ethical behaviour within World Sailing and the sport of sailing generally; - (b) keep the World Sailing Code of Ethics under review and propose any amendments it may consider necessary; - carry out investigations into complaints submitted under the World Sailing Code of Ethics and make reports to the Board (or Council if a report concerns a member of the Board); - (d) advise World Sailing and its members on the proper application of the Code of Ethics (including by issuing guidance); and - (e) provide confidential guidance on request concerning a questions of ethics.